-Luke the traveller makes "journey" a strong theme in both his books.
+Luke the pilgrim makes "journey" a strong theme in both his books.
 He tells of events along the way, on the road.
 This especially applies to Jesus' final journey to Jerusalem.
 That last journey began after Peter's declaration that Jesus was the Messiah.
-Jesus explained that in the terms of his death and resurrection.
+Jesus explained that it involved his death and resurrection.